unaschneck/pydar/README.md

 * T108-T126: labeled only once as V02 but is actually V03

-The version number is listed in the filenanme and in VOLDESC.CAT under the 'VOLUME_VERSION_ID'
+The version number is listed in the filename and in VOLDESC.CAT under the 'VOLUME_VERSION_ID'

-*Version 3 is the latest and preferred version*
+**Version 3 is the latest and preferred version**

 Example: